raj347/SimpleAutoComplPop/README.md

 - The origional [AutoComplPop](https://github.com/vim-scripts/AutoComplPop) is
 	a little bit complicated, and hard to extend for me.

-So I decided to create my own SimpleAutoComplPop, focus on easy to use, and easy to be extended for your own use cases.
+Finally I decided to create my own SimpleAutoComplPop, focus on easy to use, and easy to be extended for your own use cases.
 SimpleAutoComplPop maps keys on a per-buffer basis, technically it will not conflict with other auto-complete plugin if you configure carefully.